statsmaths/stat209/_notes/class04-variable-types.md

 <img src="../assets/class04-variable-types/unnamed-chunk-5-1.png" title="plot of chunk unnamed-chunk-5" alt="plot of chunk unnamed-chunk-5" width="100%" />

+Other functions related to graphics and modelling also change based on the type of a variable, so it is quite important to make a note of these.

 ### Converting to Characters

+We can use the `as.character` function to convert from a number to a category.
+For example, here is a bar plot of the display integer codes:

 {% highlight r %}